Also known as: Decreased sweating and Anhidrosis

 Call your health care provider if you have a general lack of sweating or an abnormal lack of sweating when exposed to heat or strenuous exercise.

-The doctor will perform a physical exam.
+The provider will perform a physical exam.
 In emergencies, the health care team will perform rapid cooling measures and give you fluids to stabilize you.

 You may be asked to wrap yourself in an electric blanket or sit in a sweatbox while the health care team watches your body's reaction.